 Pain management specialists will work to diagnose it and determine what the causes may be.
 Since they focus specifically on pain, they know the latest medical treatments and techniques to help.

 When it comes to treatment, pain management specialists can come up with a plan to treat your pain using multiple disciplines.
-This means seeking out other professionals in areas like psychology, rehabilitation and physical therapy.
+This means seeking out other professionals in areas like mental health, rehabilitation, and physical therapy.

 Your pain management specialist can help to figure out a comprehensive plan to treat your pain, even when it comes to bringing others onboard.